CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

 ### Task 2: Test connector from the flow

-In this task you will Test connector from the flow.
+In this task, you will test the connector from the flow.

 1. Go to **Solutions (1)** and click on **Prioritz (2)**.